fathiraz/flowbell/README.md

 1. **Grant notification access** – When prompted, Android will jump to *Settings ▸ Notification access*.
 Enable FlowBell and head back to the app.
 2. **Configure the webhook** – In the Webhook tab, paste your HTTPS URL.
 Hit **Test** to confirm DNS and TLS before you save; the result shows latency, status code, and response snippet.
 3. **Pick the apps** – The Apps tab lists everything installed.
 Toggle the ones you trust, search by name, or reveal system apps if you need them.
 4. **Watch the dashboard** – Totals and recent activity update as notifications move through the queue.
-Shortcuts to Chucker and Hyperion are there if you need deeper debugging.
+Shortcuts to Chucker and Beagle are there if you need deeper debugging.
 5. **Review history** – The History tab streams entries as they arrive.
 Filter by status or app to track down failures, and use the existing scaffolding for detail views or retries.

 ### Webhook Payload